 Adults Typically Have More Inflammatory Acne

-Pimples and cysts, on the other hand, generate their own inflammation after they form.
-Pimples start when the skin becomes inflamed and traps oil and p. acnes bacteria in a pore.
-Because p. acnes consume oil, their number can grow quite quickly when they are trapped in a pore with excess oil.
+Pimples and cysts, on the other hand, are a different story.
+Pimples start when the skin becomes inflamed and traps oil and p. acnes bacteria 🦠 in a pore.
+Because these bacteria consume oil, their number can grow quickly.

 Adult Acne Usually Results In More Scarring